What we build

 What Pivota does

-One gateway across discovery, execution, and payment.
+One execution layer across Commerce Index, checkout, and payment.

 Routes demand into merchant-native checkout

 Connects LLM and agent traffic to merchant-controlled checkout and payment flows.
+Merchants keep their storefront; agents get a clean execution path.

-Supports payment routing and authorization
+Payment routing and authorization

 Works with existing PSP relationships instead of replacing the merchant payment stack.
+Payment state stays synchronized across execution.

 Comparison

-What makes a merchant gateway different
+What makes an execution layer different

 ComparisonPivotaAlternative

-Merchant gateway vs marketplacePivota routes agent-native demand into merchant-native transactions while merchants keep control of storefront and operations.A marketplace owns the transaction surface and merchant flow.
+Execution layer vs marketplacePivota routes agent-native demand into merchant-native transactions while merchants keep control of storefront and operations.A marketplace owns the transaction surface and merchant flow.

-Merchant gateway vs checkout-only toolPivota covers queryability, execution, checkout, payment-state sync, and order write-back.A checkout-only tool covers one step and does not define the execution layer.
+Execution layer vs checkout-only toolPivota covers queryability, execution, checkout, payment-state sync, and order write-back.A checkout-only tool covers one step and does not define the execution layer.

 What Pivota is not